neontribe/www/CONTRIBUTING.md

 These differ for each type of issue:

-- [`Bug`](https://english.stackexchange.com/a/40935) has clearly documented steps to reproduce the error _and_ we are sure the error has been eliminated.
+- [`Bug`](https://english.stackexchange.com/a/40935) Clear `Expected Behaviour` is what we use for the definition of done.
+It also needs clearly documented steps to reproduce the error so we can check the error has been elminated.
 - `Story` the definition of done uses Acceptance Criteria, this can be quite broad, specifically when the ticket is first created.
 We expect that the Acceptance Criteria will be refined during both prioritisation, and development, so that the final goal is clear and testable.
 - `Task` the description of the task usually contains its own definition of done, additional things such as security notes may be relevant.
 - `Research` will depend on the context and may be a simple statement of research aims.